lessload/DNSCrypt-reload/README.md

 <br/>

 ## _dnscrypt-proxy_ Pain Point.!
-- their `netprob` not work correctly on many public wifi that use web portal login. you can prob any IP but not real respond that IP.
+- their `netprob` not work correctly on many public wifi that use web portal login. you can prob any IP but not real respond from that IP.
 - `dnscrypt-proxy` stop it self when resolver was outdated, and doesn't have the secure way to update itself. make dns traffic leak when restart it.
 - (v2.0.45 problem was gone) Cloaking rule doesn't make domain have multiple IP.
-- Some developer of `dnscrypt-proxy` really narrow-minded, they fast close issue ticket but the problem still persists.
-Seem like they don't want other people to comment.
+- Cloak rule was overwrite by Block rule.
+This so weird.
+Why people need block their own cloak rule.!
+User may use large set of block list and it's will block their cloak rule someday.
+- `*.hostname` was equal to `hostname` second weird thing from Dev.!

 ---
 <br/>

 ## My network test condition
-- restrict dns by router for make it seem like some public wifi ( `dnscrypt-proxy` pain point.! )
+- restrict dns by router for make it seem like some public wifi
 - block all Microsoft server (host & IP) for make it seem like company network, and test how NCSI really works.

 ## _Cool NCSI solution_